UCSBCarpentry/2022-10-11-ucsb-spreadsheets/_episodes/01-format-data.md

 > ## Exercise
 >
-> Download a clean version of this dataset [SAFI_clean.csv](https://drive.google.com/file/d/1QTK5aTADx2t1r8IAflj4ERLwdvFJkgoc/view?usp=sharing) and open the file
+> Download a clean version of this dataset [SAFI_clean.csv](https://drive.google.com/file/d/1QTK5aTADx2t1r8IAflj4ERLwdvFJkgoc/view?usp=sharing), open the file
-> in Google Sheets.
+> in Google Sheets and save a copy in your own Google Drive.
 This data has many more variables that were not
 > included in the messy spreadsheet and is formatted according to tidy data
 > principles.
 >